-- Dr Stewart Washer (Chairman) Independent - Dr Martin Blake Independent - Ms Liza Dunne Not Independent (resigned 24 March 2010) - Mr Simon Panton Not Independent (appointed 5 October 2009)
+- Dr Stewart Washer (Chairman) Independent (resigned 16 December 2010)

-Ms Dunne resigned from the Nomination and Remuneration Committee during the financial year as best practice recommends the Nomination and Remuneration Committee be comprised entirely of non-executive directors.
+- Dr Martin Blake (Chairman) Independent

+- Mr Simon Panton Not Independent

 The number of meetings attended by each member of the Nomination and Remuneration Committee are detailed in the Directors' Report.

 ASX Corporate Governance Council Principle 2.5 recommends that the performance of the Board should be reviewed regularly against appropriate measures.
 The Company does not have a formal process for evaluating the performance of the Board, its Committees or individual Directors.
 Accordingly, there was no formal evaluation of the Board, its Committees or individuals Directors during the reporting period.